abhishekk2305/feels-vibe-translator/README.md

 ---

 ## 🙌 A Note from the Maker
-Hi, this is Abhishek Dhama, a Product Manager feels started as a playful experiment:
+Hi, this is Abhishek Dhama, Product Manager.
+I'd like to mention here that feels started as a playful experiment:
 > Could a single person ship a Gen Z-facing AI app in under two weeks and test if people would use it?

 This repo documents that journey — design, analytics, and lessons learned.